LLM in International Law

 - Gives novice lawyers a competitive edge

-- Provides the opportunity for mid-career lawyers to switch practice areas or expand their clientele outside the US
+- Provides the opportunity for mid-career lawyers to switch practice areas or expand their clientele outside the U.S.

 - Leads to more interesting cross-border assignments and career opportunities